Quadeatschool/QuadeOnTheWeb/README.md

 Instructions for using the software:

-1. Navigate through the portfolio pages using the navbar (Home, Gallery, Contact)
+1. Navigate through the site's pages using the navbar (Home, Gallery, Contact)
 2. Toggle between light and dark mode using the theme button in the navbar
 3. View curated websites on the Home page and click links to visit them
 4. Fill out the Contact form with your name, email, and message